YtoTech/latex-on-http/README.md

 ### `GET:/packages`

-Explore installed Latex packages that can be used in compilations.
+Explore installed LaTeX packages that can be used in compilations.

 >  Request